Fondue Equipment

 • Never refill the burner while it is still hot.

-• Never leave the fuel container near an open flame or other heat source.
+• Never leave the fuel container near an open flame or another heat source.

 • Do not overfill the container when filling or refilling it.